jiacraft/socialservice/README.md

 	mvn package docker:build

-  a docker iamge should be craeted with name: bjia/intuit-social-service
+  a docker iamge should be created with name: bjia/intuit-social-service

 - to run app from local docker container (need to have docker/Toolbox installed )